Aims and Scope

 Printed in Korea

 Please ensure that you select the appropriate article type from the list of options when making your submission.
-Authors contributing to special issues should ensure that they select the special issue article type from this list.Human and animal rights
+Authors contributing to special issues should ensure that they select the special issue article type from this list.Duplicate and secondary publication

 Authors are expected to consider carefully the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the original submission.
 Any addition, deletion or rearrangement of author names in the authorship list should be made only before the manuscript has been accepted and only if approved by the journal Editor.
 To request such a change, the Editor must receive the following from the corresponding author: (a) the reason for the change in author list and (b) written confirmation (e-mail, letter) from all authors that they agree with the addition, removal or rearrangement.
 In the case of addition or removal of authors, this includes confirmation from the author being added or removed.